AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ## 🪙 Transaction Fees

-In Angle, Hedging Agents have to pay small transaction fees when they come in and when they cash out from the protocol.
+In Angle, Hedging Agents have to pay small transaction fees when they open and close positions from the protocol.
 These transaction fees are computed on the amount that is committed by the HA (the position size).
 Entry and exit fees for HAs depend on hedging curves, which define transaction fees for HAs based on the hedging ratio of the protocol.

 {% hint style="success" %}
 Note that on Angle, there is no funding rate to be paid by perpetual futures holders as opposed to most perps exchanges.
 This allow traders to hold their positions longer at a much lower cost.